camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway.md

 Timeouts and intervals must be specified either in the standard ISO-8601 format used by `java.time.Duration`, or as strings with the following format: "VU", where:

 - V is a numerical value (e.g. 1, 5, 10, etc.)
-- U is the unit, one of: ms = Millis, s = Seconds, m = Minutes, or h = Hours
+- U is the unit, one of: ms = Milliseconds, s = Seconds, m = Minutes, or h = Hours

 ### Paths